Use Tax Definition

-Use tax is a kind of sales tax having various similar characteristics as that of sales tax but the same is not exactly similar to it because sales tax is levied when the goods or services are sold to the end customer but use tax is typically levied on the taxable goods or the services that are bought for the purpose of use, enjoyment, consumption or storage mainly from outside of tax jurisdiction of that person.
-So, this tax is not levied on those goods and services on which sales tax is already applicable in order to avoid double taxation or cascading effect of tax on the item.
+Use tax is a kind of sales tax having various similar characteristics as that of sales tax.
+However, it is not exactly similar to it.
+Sales tax is levied when the goods or services are sold to the end customer.
+Use tax is typically imposed on the taxable goods or the services that are bought for use, enjoyment, consumption, or storage mainly from outside of the tax jurisdiction of that person.
+So, this tax is not levied on those goods and services on which sales tax is already applicable to avoid double taxation or cascading effect of tax on the item.

-Typically there are two types – one is the consumer and other is the retailer or vendor tax.
-The former is the tax charged on the purchaser and is self-assessed by him and paid to the respective state government while the later is the tax charged on the sales made by the vendor to the buyer outside the state of the vendor i.e., interstate sales.
+Typically there are two types – one is the consumer, and the other is the retailer or vendor tax.
+The former is the tax charged on the purchaser and is self-assessed by him and paid to the respective state government while the later is the tax charged on the sales made by the vendor to the buyer outside the state of the vendor, i.e., interstate sales.

 How does it Work?

-However, in case of the retailer or vendor, tax is charged on the sales made by the vendor to the buyer outside the state of the vendor i.e., interstate sales and paid to the government if the vendor or retailer is registered in the state of delivery.
+However, in the case of a retailer or vendor, the tax charged is on sales made by a vendor to a buyer outside the vendor’s state, i.e., interstate.
+Sales Tax is paid to the Government if the vendor or retailer is registered in the state of delivery.